Welcome, We are back with a new story that will interest and motivate you to think out of the box when it comes to the question of What After BDS.

 The goal is to give you different stories so that you can learn from their experiences and move forward.
 Success is different for each individual.

-Yes of course, as a student of dentistry we all want to complete the dental education – complete BDS/Dental Graduation, and then MDS, have a stable job, and well-established dental practice.
+Yes of course, as a student of dentistry we all want to complete dental education – complete BDS/Dental Graduation, and then MDS, have a stable job, and well-established dental practice.

 However, it is easier said than done.

-They do so because many times it’s not so easy to start a clinic as it needs a lot of funding.
+They do so because many times it’s not so easy to start a private practice as it needs a lot of funding.
 Post-graduation also is not easy on the pocket (unless you crack a Govt.
 MDS seat).
 In such cases, a young dentist/health professional looks at an alternative that can provide financial as well as social stability.

 So in this series of articles, we will look at stories of those dental students/dentists who deviated from dentistry (temporarily or permanently) into other career paths like civil services, army, fashion, MBA, aviation industry & entrepreneurship.
 This particular post covers the story of a qualified dental surgeon who after passing BDS decided to join the aviation industry and right now she is globe-trotting the world as an air hostess with an international flight carrier.
 I will hand over the article to her.
 Over to Dr.Rupam Sarita